suchkow/suchkow.github.io/index.md

 Every day, I am work in progress and studying Data Science & Business Analytics.
 <a href="/about" class="internal-link quarter-line-space">More about me&nbsp;→</a>

-Main chapter of my site, where I post long-reads about anything.
+The main chapter of my site, where I post articles and long-reads on (not only) scientific topics.
 <a href="/blog" class="internal-link quarter-line-space">Check out my articles&nbsp;→</a>

 I do not have much time for frequent update of small notes.
 Nevertheless, there is something...